WILHELM MUNDT

 Recycled materials, polyester, fiberglass

-Over the course of his study, the German artist modified the appearance of his stones.
-From the first examples, such as this one, characterised by sober colours, he switched to brighter, livelier tones.
-More recently, he created a series of stones in shiny, reflective aluminium.
-The artwork, dated 1991, along with the series it belongs to, reveals an early attention to the theme of recycling and reuse, thus anticipating – as it pertains to art – concepts of sustainability and circular economy.
-Trashstone 036 invites us to lower ourselves nearer to the ground and explore its shapes and the natural context in which the sculpture is immersed.
+This mineral colours-toned, biomorphic sculpture is one of the unique specimens belonging to Trashstones, the most renowned and iconic artwork cycle by Wilhelm Mundt.
+As suggested by the title, the stone is made out of trash, wrought from scraps that the artist gathered in his studio.
+The number "036" – in a set that reached up to 700 sculptures – evokes a serial production process, and reflects on the theme of consumption.
+The artwork, dated 1992, along with the series it belongs to, reveals an early attention to the theme of recovery and reuse, thus anticipating – as it pertains to art – the concepts of sustainability and circular economy.
+Trashstone 036 invites us to lower ourselves, to look towards the ground and explore its shapes, its terrain and the natural context in which the sculpture is immersed.